-This manual contains instructions for operation and maintenance of Hydrotech Drum Filter HDF12, in the 16, 20 and 24 series, with the exception of HDF16-1G.
+This manual contains instructions for operation and maintenance of Hydrotech Drum Filter Value series, HDF16 & 20V.
 Pay attention to all warning symbols that appear in this manual.
 If this information is ignored it may result in serious personal injury and/or damage to equipment.
 The manual must always be available to personnel working with the equipment.
 It is important that: